jpaulodefarias/web-server/README.md

 # web-server
-Simple web server written in Rust
+Primitive web server written in Rust for learning purposes